8 Rules for People with Thin Hair

 Struggling with baby fine or thinning hair?
 Give your locks a little TLC with these health-boosting hacks from industry pros.

 Keeps strands clean

 Richard Mannah, hairstylist and international artistic director at label.m, urges people with finer locks to make really good friends with shampoo, because hair can look thinner when it’s greasy.
 He also recommends label.m Thickening Shampoo, which is formulated with a trio of ingredients—qmilch fibre, framboise extract, and konared coffee berries—to make hair look and feel thicker.
 In a pinch, dry shampoo, like Drybar Detox Dry Shampoo, is great for absorbing oil and adding volume to roots.
-Here’s how to select the best shampoo for your hair type.
+Make sure to find the best shampoo for oily hair.

 Use conditioner strategically